Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 **Instructions:**
   * Please turn in the answers to this assignment as a .txt document.
 To create a .txt document in R, go to **New File**, then select **Text file**.
 You can use any other text editor if you like.
 Please do not use Mac's Text Edit application, though.
   * DO NOT include the questions in the document you turn in.
 Answers only!
+  * Answers will be graded for correctness, completeness, and how well the instructions are followed.
   * TURN in your assignment on canvas

+:white_check_mark: These are the learning objectives associated with each question

 -----

-## QUESTION 1 (5 pts) - Students will learn how to interface with R and RStudio
+## QUESTION 1 (5 pts)

+:white_check_mark: Students will learn how to interface with R and RStudio

 Let's explore R-studio a little bit by learning about shortcut keys.
 Try the following and report what happens: (answers in words, phrases, or short sentences)